 All things considered, it’s essential to tune into your body’s messages about what it needs, as when you do, you create an opportunity for energy to flow.
 With knowledge of how the Muladhara chakra works, notice which of the above foods you naturally gravitate toward and trust your instincts!

-Prisha’s present Chakra Focus is Mantra Multi-Chakra (7 chakras).
+Prisha Kanchan Dandwani is a freelance editor and writer.
+In her free time, she explores holistic nutrition.
+Her present Chakra Focus is Mantra Multi-Chakra (7 chakras).
 She's noticed she feels calmer and more centred since first wearing it.
 It's also helped her feel more grounded through the root chakra.